joaocarvalhoopen/Graph-in-Odin/README.md

 defer free( my_g1 )

 ```
-They you can use following method to implement the graph as you wish.
+Then you can use following method to implement the graph as you wish.

 ### 1. Initialize the graph.